TheNovaxian/python-final-project-2024/proposal.md

-# [Your Project Title]
+# [Battle SIM RPG]

-## Project Description [Provide a brief overview of your project, 2-3 sentences]
+## Project Description [A decision based RPG game where 1 or 2 players can team up to fight enemies in rounds.
+Enemies are unpredictable and can act in unexpected ways]

-## Main Idea [Describe the core concept or functionality of your project]
+## Main Idea [A player or players can pick from a variety of weapon and armor combinations.
+Everything is turn based and the enemies actions are dictated by a set of random actions that can also trigger based on what the players do]

-## Technologies [List any technologies or libraries you think you might use]
+## Technologies [Python for now]

 ## Project Timeline- Week 4: Project initialization and setup
 - Week 5: First meaningful commit beyond initial setup
 - Week 7: Project week - focused development time in class